Letter to Our Clients

 Please take care and contact us if you have any questions or concerns.

 Federal Stimulus Information

 4/1/2020 US Treasury says Social Security recipients will receive stimulus automatically: https://home.treasury.gov/news/press-releases/sm967

 3/31/2020 CNC’s info on Federal Stimulus Payments: https://www.cnccpa.com/stimulus-payments/

 WHAT WE KNOW ABOUT TAX SEASON DEADLINES:

-At CNC we are continuing to work our normal, tax season hours through April 15.
 We encourage taxpayers to continue to provide their tax preparation documents, either via mail or digital means, at their earliest opportunity.
 Contact your tax professional to make arrangements today!

 Employer & Employee Resources